-Switching off ovulation with hormonal birth control, or implanting a foreign object like a coil/IUD to stop implantation, are both drastic measures that we’ve come to accept as the standard birth control options.
-But they are not the only options!
+Switching off ovulation with hormonal birth control or implanting a foreign object like a coil or IUD to prevent implantation are drastic measures that we’ve come to accept as the standard birth control options.
+However, there are other choices available!

 Barrier contraceptives are the majestic underdogs of natural birth control.
 As the name suggests they create a barrier between sperm and the cervix, stopping the sperm from ever entering the uterus, and therefore eliminating the chance of pregnancy.
 So instead of playing all sorts of games with your natural hormones and internal functioning, you close the door.
 Problem solved!